Viktor Bout: 1990s

 It is believed that Bout as a former member of the Soviet military was perfectly positioned to purchase surplus Soviet-era military equipment, including three Antonov An-12 aircraft, in the years following the collapse of the Soviet Union.
 According to Bout's personal website, he founded an air freight business, Air Cess, in Liberia in 1995.
 Air Cess is the only company connected to Bout that has ever officially recognized him as the head.
 He operated four Antonov An-8 planes in Angola as it was the only country to allow the An-8 to be used in civilian freight at the time.
 Reportedly, Bout's companies legally provided air freight services to the French government, the United Nations, and the United States, including transporting flowers, frozen chicken, UN peacekeepers, French soldiers, and African heads of state.
-Around this time, Bout earned the nickname of "Sanctions Buster" due to his implication in facilitating the violation of United Nations arms embargoes in the western African countries of Angola, Liberia, Sierra Leone, and the Democratic Republic of the Congo.

 Bout acknowledges traveling to Afghanistan on numerous occasions during the 1990s, but has denied dealing with al-Qaeda or the Taliban.
 Beginning in 1994, Bout made shipments for the pre-Taliban government of Afghanistan, which later became the Northern Alliance, and knew one of its commanders, Ahmad Shah Massoud.
 The Central Intelligence Agency described Bout-owned planes as transporters of small arms and ammunition into Afghanistan.
 In 1995, Bout was involved in negotiations to free Russian hostages during the 1995 Airstan incident.